singh-Anushka57/ML-Cifar10-Model/cifar10_image_classification/readme.md

 - Streamlit app to upload image and get prediction

 ## Quickstart
-1. Create and activate virtualenv (optional)
+1. Create and activate virtualenv